10 Easy Coldwater Fish for a Small Tank

 Pygmy Sunfish

-Pygmy Sunfish do fine with having just two fish of this species in a tank although a bigger tank and more fish of the same kind is best.
+Pygmy sunfish do fine with having just two fish of this species in a tank although a bigger tank and more fish of the same kind is best.

-Pygmy Sunfish mostly eat insects in their natural habitats, so these pets’ diets should be high in protein.
+Pygmy sunfish mostly eat insects in their natural habitats, so these pets’ diets should be high in protein.
 They do, however, eat plant-based food too.
-Interestingly, although Pygmy Sunfish are low-maintenance and hardy, they are somewhat picky about their food.
+Interestingly, although Pygmy sunfish are low-maintenance and hardy, they are somewhat picky about their food.
 Specifically, they like live or frozen foods but not the typical pellet fish food.

 Water temperature range: 50° – 86° F (10° – 30° C)